cybrown/pinakbet/README.md

 * `npm run watch` - run all unit tests and watch files for changes
 * `npm run watch:chrome` - run all unit tests and watch files for changes with Chrome
 * `npm run watch:phantom` - run all unit tests and watch files for changes with PhantomJS
+* `npm run bump` - bump version number in `package.json`
+* `npm run browser` - runs browser unit tests in the browser.
 * `npm run dependencies:check` - shows a list over dependencies with a higher version number then the current one - if any
 * `npm run dependencies:upgrade` - automatically upgrade all devDependencies & dependencies, and update package.json

+# License

+The MIT License (MIT)

+Copyright (c) 2016 KFlash

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the
+Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
+PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION
+OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.